SRathinaGiri/CircleMagic3D/README.md

     High-Quality Export:

-        Save stunning, high-resolution 4K images of your final patterns.
+        Save images at whatever resolution you configure for the canvas.

         Record animations as smooth, high-quality WebM video files.